jp1884/techvolution-vegas-baby/Techvolution_0/Techvolution-Prologue.md

 And we have not been ignoring it.
 We have been drowning in proposed answers—every day another ocean of speeches, articles, and posts promising the fix.
 We've listened, and our frustration has curdled into a growing hatred of our own countrymen.
 Yet decades of our best efforts have added up to failure—not because we tried too little, but because we were aiming at the wrong target.

+This book won't tell you what to do on Monday morning — Rework, Build, and a hundred others do that well.
+This book aims at something underneath: a way of seeing that makes the fights over identity, politics, and economics finally make sense.
+Once they lose their grip on you, you'll see clearly when we mix age old tools with modern technology, our future becomes so very bright.

 Our failure is not that our thinkers or leaders are unintelligent or uncaring.
 It is that nearly every answer on offer is rooted in a biological identity—our nationality, our class, our ideology, our tribe—and none of these can see the technological ecosystem we actually live in.

 Because the fact is, we have crossed into a new world.
 The technomass on Earth now rivals the planet's entire biomass.
 Our survival once depended on finding food and shelter in the biological world; now it depends almost entirely on technological production.
 To nature, this is nothing new—merely a change in material, one among many across the eras in which Earth has had different atmospheres, environments, and lifeforms.
 For us, it is something else entirely.